 Deel is committed to promoting equal opportunities in employment.
-You and any job applicants will receive equal treatment regardless of age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation (Protected Characteristics).
+You and any job applicants will receive equal treatment regardless of age, disability or chronic conditions, gender characteristics, marital or civil partner status, pregnancy or maternity, race, color, nationality, ethnic or national origin, genealogical descent, religion or other belief, social status, gender identity, sex or sexual orientation (Protected Characteristics).

 This policy sets out our approach to equal opportunities and the avoidance of discrimination at work.
-It applies to all aspects of employment with us, including recruitment, pay and conditions, training, appraisals, promotion, conduct at work, disciplinary and grievance procedures, and termination of employment.
+It applies to all aspects of employment with us, including recruitment, pay and conditions, training, appraisals, promotion, conduct at work, health and safety at work, disciplinary and grievance procedures, termination of employment.